Augmentative and Alternative Communication (AAC)

 Core Speech can provide AAC support in the following areas:

-Low tech (e.g., paper based) communication books and symbols including Pragmatic Organisation Dynamic Display (PODD).
+Developing customised communication books including Pragmatic Organisation Dynamic Display (PODD).

-Alternative access methods for individuals with physical differences including switch buttons and eye gaze.
+Exploring alternative access methods for individuals with physical differences including switches and eye gaze.

 “The goal of AAC is autonomous communication.
 That is being able to to say what I want to say, to whoever I want to say it to, whenever I want to say it, and however I choose to say it.”